 The Primary drop-off and pick-up zone is next to the Coffee Corner Terrace.
-Primary children with older siblings in Secondary will be supervised in the dining room before going to their classrooms.
-Please remember that parking is not permitted in the pick-up zone in the afternoon.
+Primary children are supervised in the dining room before 8:30 phone.
+At pick-up time, our staff scan the code to call each child, and then help them safely into parents' cars.
+This process applies at 15h05 and 16h05 pick-up.

-At the beginning of the year, each parent receives a QR code card to be placed on the car's dashboard.
-When the cars enter the Primary pick-up zone, our staff scan the code, allowing us to help each child safely into their parent's car.
-The same process is followed at 16h05 after ECA activities.
+Each parent receives a QR code card to be placed on the car's dashboard or as a photo on a mobile

 Parents collecting their children from ECAs ending after 17h00 should park and collect their child from the ECA leader outside the main Reception.

-We do not allow children in Primary to leave school until we can hand them over directly to their parent or guardian.
-Parents should inform their child's class teacher via email if their child will be picked up by another adult.
-Permanent exceptions (e.g. child in upper primary cycling home with an older sibling) must also be agreed via email with the child's class teacher and Head of Primary.
+Parents should inform their child's class teacher via email if their child will be picked up by another adult, or has your express permission (for older children) to use a different means e.g. public transport/walking.

-Primary School Bus Transport: Drivers collect Primary students registered for the school bus from their classrooms and bring them directly to the buses for the 15h05 departure.
-Children taking the school bus home after ECAs are brought to the bus meeting point inside the school, where drivers collect them and escort them to the buses.
+Primary School Bus Transport: drivers collect Primary students registered for the school bus from their classrooms and bring them to the buses for 15h05 departure.
+Children after ECAs are brought to the bus meeting point inside the school, where drivers collect them.